Category: WordPress

 - Client-friendly editing – Well-implemented custom fields provide content editors with clear, purpose-built interfaces for updating specific website sections.

-For business websites, custom fields enable the creation of specialized content types that reflect real-world business objects – whether that’s products, services, team members, or industry-specific information.
-This structural approach to content is what elevates professional WordPress development beyond simple theme customization.
+For business websites, custom fields enable the creation of specialized content types that reflect real-world business objects — whether that’s products, services, team members, or industry-specific information.

 How do you create and use custom fields in WordPress?

-Method 1: Using native WordPress custom fields
+Method 1: Native WordPress custom fields

 <?php echo get_post_meta(get_the_ID(), 'your_field_name', true); ?>

-Method 2: Using Advanced Custom Fields (ACF)
+Method 2: Advanced Custom Fields (ACF)

-1. Install and activate the ACF plugin
+- Install and activate the ACF plugin.

-5. To display the data in your theme:
+- Display the data in your theme:

 <?php echo get_field('your_field_name'); ?>